seebi/dircolors-solarized/README.md

 # Solarized Color Theme for GNU ls (as setup by GNU dircolors)

-This is a repository of themes for GNU ls, which reads its color theme from GNU dircolors, that support Ethan Schoonover’s [Solarized color scheme](http://ethanschoonover.com/solarized).
+This is a repository of themes for GNU ls (configured via GNU dircolors) that support Ethan Schoonover’s [Solarized color scheme](http://ethanschoonover.com/solarized).

 ## Visit the Solarized homepage